 The definition states that: “Child sexual abuse is the involvement of a child in sexual activity that he or she does not fully comprehend, is unable to give informed consent to, or for which the child is not developmentally prepared and cannot give consent, or that violates the laws or social taboos of society.”

 Child sexual abuse may occur between a child and an adult or a child and another child.
-Commonly, such sexual abuse involves coercing the child to perform sexual activities, exploiting a child through prostitution, or involving the child in pornographic performances or showing them pornographic materials.
+Sexual abuse can involve coercing the child to perform sexual activities, exploiting a child through prostitution, or involving the child in pornographic performances or showing them pornographic materials, amongst other harms.

 What are the dynamics of child sexual abuse?

-Sexual abuse of children is different from sexual abuse against adults.
+Child sexual abuse often involves a dynamic where an adult or older child builds trust with a child victim in order to later manipulate them.
 Children tend to be very trusting, especially with adults they know and rely on.
 Thus, those who engage in child sexual abuse tend to be older children or adults that manipulate the child’s trust to get them to engage in sexual activities.

 It’s common for child sexual abuse to occur over long periods of time, sometimes even years.
 In some cases, it may begin at a very young age so that the child doesn’t know to expect anything different from the relationship.
-It usually starts very slowly, then becomes more serious over time.
+It usually starts very slowly, then becomes more serious over time, including using grooming tactics and techniques to build trust with the child.

-Are there risk factors for becoming a victim of child sexual abuse?
+Are there risk factors that increase the chances of sexual abuse occurring?

 Any child has the potential to be a victim of child sexual abuse.
 However, certain risk factors can increase the chances of child sexual abuse occurring.
-These include:
+Statistically, children with the following characteristics are more likely to be sexually abused:

 - Children who are often unaccompanied or alone